progressdb/ProgressDB/README.md

 - Straightforward encryption and API-key based access controls.
 - Ship quickly: small service, simple APIs, and SDKs for Python, Node and frontend use.

-ProgressDB removes friction when building chat-first apps: fewer transformation layers, direct APIs for threads/messages, and tooling to get you from prototype to production faster.
+ProgressDB removes friction when building chat-first apps or features: fewer transformation layers, direct APIs for threads/messages, and tooling to get you from prototype to production faster.

 ## Quickstart — Run the service (download a release)